open/close all folders

 - In The Penguins of Madagascar short "Christmas Caper", Private uses a bowling pin as a dummy.
 When Skipper discovers it, he slaps and interrogates it.

-- In the Donald Duck Wartime Cartoon "The Old Army Game", Donald and a few of his fellow soldiers use dummies to fool Sargeant Pete while they go AWOL.
+- In the Donald Duck Wartime Cartoon "The Old Army Game", Donald and a few of his fellow soldiers use dummies to fool Sergeant Pete while they go AWOL.

-- This has been done for more than one jailbreak.
+- Prison escapees have been known to do this for a long time.
 The three convicts who escaped from Alcatraz in 1962 went whole hog and made the papier-mache head.
 Ted Bundy did this in his second escape, and it worked so well that the guards didn't check until noon, by which time he'd already made it to the Denver airport and flown to Chicago.
+This was also the tactic of the two escapees from Clinton Correctional Facility in Upstate New York in June 2015.
+Like the above examples, it gave them a considerable headstart, as their absence wasn't noticed until 530AM the next day.